Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 5. **Temperature Regulator Influence:**

 Warehouses equipped with temperature regulators tend to handle higher product weights.
+But majority of warehouses are not equipped with one.
 Therefore, it is recommended to consider equipping more warehouses with temperature-regulating facilities.

 6. **Transport Issues and Product Weight:**